ePages-de/epages-devportal/_posts/2018/2019-12-24-localization-tool.md

 (To all the non-developers that have never worked with Git or GitHub before, just forward this section to your favorite developer 😉.
 They will know what to do and it will make your life easier!)

-Before we came up with the new localization process, we worked with the typical Git workflow.
-Meaning that we had a `master` and a `develop` branch.
+Before we came up with the new localization process, we mainly worked with a `master` and a `develop` branch.
-This separation had a downside that we haven't been aware of:
+This separation had a downside that we haven't been aware of so far:

 Everything that has been merged into `develop` was seen as "ready to be merged into `master`".
 But the Git Synchronization was also connected to the `develop` branch.